What Would Eleanor Do? 'If You Ask Me' Revisits Roosevelt's Advice Columns

 Your purchase helps support NPR programming.
 How?

-Roosevelt's advice column was called, "If You Ask Me," and it ran from 1941 — when, of course, she was still first lady — to her death in 1962.
-A selection of those columns has just been published in a book, also called If You Ask Me, edited by Roosevelt scholar, Mary Jo Binker.
+Roosevelt's advice column was called "If You Ask Me," and it ran from 1941 — when, of course, she was still first lady — to her death in 1962.
+A selection of those columns has just been published in a book, also called If You Ask Me, edited by Roosevelt scholar Mary Jo Binker.

-As with "anything Eleanor" you have to wonder where she found the time to be a regular magazine columnist, in addition to, among other things, writing her syndicated newspaper column, called "My Day," holding weekly White House press conferences, traveling around the country on behalf of New Deal programs and answering some estimated 130,000 letters a year as first lady.
+As with "anything Eleanor" you have to wonder where she found the time to be a regular magazine columnist in addition to, among other things, writing her syndicated newspaper column, called "My Day," holding weekly White House press conferences, traveling around the country on behalf of New Deal programs and answering some estimated 130,000 letters a year as first lady.

 The America that emerges through this 20-year sampling of Roosevelt's advice column is at once familiar and very long gone.
-We're still wrestling, of course, with arguments over civil liberties, national health care, the electoral college and institutionalized racism and sexism.
+We're still wrestling, of course, with arguments over civil liberties, national health care, the Electoral College and institutionalized racism and sexism.
 Roosevelt gamely weighed in on those "hot button" topics.

-But, then, there are a whole slew of other letters here that come out of an America so earnest it almost seems like the product of a work of speculative fiction.
+But then there are a whole slew of other letters here that come out of an America so earnest it almost seems like the product of a work of speculative fiction.
 Imagine being a young woman in 1949 and feeling that it was OK to write to Roosevelt to ask: "Do girls who refuse to neck ever get married?"
-Or the 19-year-old boy veteran of World War II who asked in 1946 if he's too young to marry his sweetheart.
+Or the 19-year-old youth, a veteran of World War II, who asked in 1946 if he was too young to marry his sweetheart.
 (Roosevelt uncharacteristically waffled on that one.)

 Although she was, by nature and upbringing, emotionally reticent, Roosevelt sometimes responded to the genuine need of her questioners with an openness that was rare then and almost unimaginable now.
 In 1954, she received a letter that read: